UPDATE: With SAP Cloud Integration version 2.40, you can also import Service Interfaces from ES Repository.

 Connecting to the ES Repository

-The Settings section of SAP Cloud Platform Integration comes with a tab where you can configure connection to ES Repository.
+The Settings section of SAP Cloud Integration comes with a tab where you can configure connection to ES Repository.
 You need tenant administrator role to access this.
 If you are not a tenant administrator, you can contact your tenant administrator to obtain that role or ask your administrator to configure this.
 You need to provide information for the ES Repository connection.
-In this case, you connect to the ES Repository through the cloud connector as you are connecting from a cloud application (SAP Cloud Platform Integration) to an on premise application (ES Repository).
+In this case, you connect to the ES Repository through the cloud connector as you are connecting from a cloud application (SAP Cloud Integration) to an on premise application (ES Repository).

 Here is the sample screenshot of ES Repository settings: